hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-network-container.md

 $ hyper fip ls
 Floating IP         Container
 162.221.195.205
 162.221.195.206
 ```

-* `2` is the number of floating ip you want to create, we created two IP addresses in this example
+* `2` is the number of floating IPs you want to create, we created two IP addresses in this example

-Then you can associate IP address with container.
+Then you can associate the IP address with a container.

 ```
 $ hyper fip associate 162.221.195.205 web